When we wrote copy for clients’ websites back in 2006, we often advised them not to bother with an About page.

 - Why was the business set up?

-- Why was the name chosen – this applies more to unusual names than M Smith Ltd, which is clearly the owner’s name
+- Why was the name chosen – this applies more to unusual names and can make a great talking point

-- What is the back story of the business owner – bring out some of the more human or quirky aspects too, don’t be too straight laced
+- What is the back story of the business founder – bring out some of the more human or quirky aspects too, don’t be too straight laced

 - Give a little detail about your team – a brief pen portrait, you don’t have to supply their CV.
 Again, consider something appropriate which reflects them outside of work, or a more human aspect.
 Examples I have seen range from the bizarre – what superhero would you be – to what would you do if money were no object, or what is the worst interview question you have ever heard?